buhrmi/buhrmi/README.md

 - Chatbot development for platforms like Discord, Twitch, Telegram, etc.
 - Browser-based game development

-I like working with people, so, uhm, if you have a cool idea, feel free to send over an [email](mailto:buhrmi@gmail.com) or hop into the [Twitch Chat](https://twitch.tv/buhrmitv) to connect.
+I like working with people, so, uhm, if you have a cool idea, feel free to send over an [email](mailto:buhrmi@gmail.com) or come into the [Twitch Chat](https://twitch.tv/buhrmitv) to connect.
+I'll only be on Twitch until I figured out a way to stream without making Jeff Bezos more money.
+I don't know if that will ever happen.
+Shucks.
+Fucking Jeff Bezos.

 ### Current projects